ngosar/publications-dash/README.md

 # pubmed-dash
 ### Goal:
-Produce content we can use to convey productivity and achievements for our progress report, our grant renewal application, and help us advocate for additional funding from the Department
+convey productivity and achievements for center activities

 ### Objective:
-create a dashboard that answers “how is UCSF Pepper Center doing in terms of creating an impact in the career development of our scholars?
-How productive are scholars?
-How are we doing vs how are competing Pepper Centers doing?”
+create a dashboard that impact in the career development of scholars

 ### Dashboard Elements:
-Comparison of UCSF Pepper Center with other Pepper Center Grants looking at

-How many publications are linked to Pepper?
+How many publications are linked to center?
 How many in compliance?
 Which journals do we publish and what is the impact factor?
 Highlight top 10%, bottom 10% What is the range of altmetric of our publications?
 Highlight top 10%, bottom 10% What topics do we publish on and how does it change through time